 Combined Liability Policy Wording

-Legal expenses policy is underwritten by ARAG plc.
+Legal expenses policy is underwritten by ARAG Legal Expenses Insurance Company Limited.

 Legal Expenses Policy Wording